-Transparent retries imply that no changes should be required on the client side for retries to work.
+Transparent retries imply that no changes should be required on the client-side for retries to work.
 All Presto clients submit the query to the server and then poll for status in a loop until the query completes.
 The Presto server will internally retry the query as a new query in case of failure, but the client should continue with its polling uninterrupted and eventually should get the results from the new query.

 The trick to make this work is to change the `next_uri` field in the Presto server’s response to a client poll request.
-The ‘next_uri’ field tells the client what URI to poll in the next iteration to get the status of query.
+The ‘next_uri’ field tells the client what URI to poll in the next iteration to get the status of the query.
 Changing this field to point to the new query instead of the original query redirects the client to the new query without any changes to the client.

 2. Retry Only When No Partial Results Have Been Returned

 As described earlier, Presto can make partial results available to clients while the query is still running due to pipelined execution.
 Retrying a query when partial results have already been processed by the client would lead to duplicate data in the results.
 This is a difficult problem to solve, as storing the state of results consumed by a client can be very difficult.